 (m) The Rider acknowledges that participation in GFB, Training Rides and other associated events, including undertaking cycling activities on open public roads used by other traffic or otherwise, involves risks and hazards and is therefore inherently dangerous.
 The risks specifically associated with participation in GFB include but are not limited to physical exertion, risk of falling, risk of colliding with other riders or road users, encountering hidden obstacles or varying terrain, risk of injury from any failure of the bicycle or any of its components or inclement weather conditions.
 The Rider acknowledges that incidents may occur resulting in personal injury, property damage, and/or death.

-Acceptance of these terms and conditions is indicated by your completion of this registration through the Go For Broke website, www.goforbroke.org.au and/or acknowledged when your name is marked off when attending training rides.
+Acceptance of these terms and conditions is indicated by your completion of this registration through the Go For Broke website, www.goforbroke.org.au and/or acknowledged when you register for GFB training rides.